basho/basho_docs/source/languages/en/riak/quickstart.md

 There are a variety of ways to set up cluster interaction with the Node.js client.
-The following is the simplest way, which is to pass an array of `host:port` information to the `Riak.Client` constructor and use the callback argument to continue processing when the client is fully intialized.
+The following is the simplest way, which is to pass an array of `host:port` information to the `Riak.Client` constructor and use the callback argument to continue processing when the client is fully initialized.

 ```javascript
 var Riak = require('basho-riak-client');